John Elnaugh

 John's West End debut was as Henry Furley in Dan Crawford's revival of Noel Coward's Easy Virtue at the Garrick Theatre, and he then spent a year playing Christopher Wren in The Mousetrap at the St Martin's.
 Various national tours include Once A Catholic with Terence Frisby, A Murder Is Announced with Dermot Walsh and later Richard Todd and Last Of The Mohicans for the New Vic.

 John "brings a chilling realism to the screen" as Mike, the loan shark, in That Samba Thing, starring Brazilian dance legend Martinho da Vila and Joseph Marcell, which premiered at the 2007 Rio Film Festival.
-He is also to be seen as a very stern School Inspector in the hit TV Series Genie In The House and was "brilliantly cast" as Dudley in the controversial play The Death Of Margaret Thatcher which played at the Courtyard Theatre, Hoxton in early 2008.
-For the Christmas season that year, John played Mr Micawber in Giles Havergal's adaptation of David Copperfield at the Movieum of London.
+He appeared as a very stern School Inspector in the hit TV Series Genie In The House, which enjoyed worldwide success and was "brilliantly cast" as Dudley in the controversial play The Death Of Margaret Thatcher which played at the Courtyard Theatre, Hoxton in early 2008.
+For the Christmas season that year, John played Mr Micawber in Giles Havergal’s adaptation of David Copperfield at London's County Hall.
+He later created the role of Jaggers in Teddy Hayes’ musical version of Great Expectations which premiered at the Rose Theatre, Bankside in 2010.